 The City of Courtenay provides residential organics collection, including yard waste and food waste, as part of the residential curbside collection program.
 This service is offered on a weekly basis, on the same day as your garbage collection day.
-The new “organics” service starting January 1, 2023 will also introduce a 360-litre weekly limit to the combined total volume of yard waste and food waste.
+The new “organics” service that started January 1, 2023 introduced a 360-litre weekly limit to the combined total volume of yard waste and food waste.
 Visit the Organics FAQs page for more information on the changes.

 Curbside Collection Details:

 Type: Regular sized garbage can, paper yard waste bag, bucket or container for food waste if separate from yard waste.